fb-co/devsbunker/important_todo.md

 -   [x] Improve success and error popups

     -   [x] Layering is bad on mobile as it falls under the bottom navbar
     -   [x] Both show up in front of the burger menu

 -   [x] Components which contain calc(100vh - var(--header-height)) need to account for the bottom navbar in mobile views or else two scrollbars show up

 -   [x] Notifications don't get cleared immediatly after logging out

--   [ ] Changing pages with the new post popup open leaves it open so you can't see the page behind it
+-   [x] Changing pages with the new post popup open leaves it open so you can't see the page behind it

 -   [ ] Alert box should have a max height where the newer alerts are prioritized (im struggling so hard with this for some reason)

--   [ ] Issues with following people and changing passwords/deleting account authentication
+-   [x] Issues with following people and changing passwords/deleting account authentication
+    -   jac was (and still is) stoopid

 ## Low Priority

--   [X] Optimize notification bell, and make a standardized component (ill do this)
+-   [x] Optimize notification bell, and make a standardized component (ill do this)

 -   [ ] mark as read as soon as user navigates to notification page (hot reload)